ubilabs/geolocation-remote/README.md

 # Geolocation Remote
 ### Control the Location of Your Mobile Device

-It is hard to test mobile applications where the location changes freequently.
+It is hard to test mobile applications where the location changes frequently.
 This tool lets you take over control of your `navigator.geolocation` by overriding the existing APIs using data from a simple socket connection.

 This a small app to run a geolocation webapp in the browser with debugging possibilities.
 The webapp in question is inserted as an iframe and the geolocation api is overwritten to use the one we provide.
 This one is build to work with google maps to show where exactly we are now in the webapp.